Energy, Greenhouse Gases, and Climate Change in the Twenty-first Century

 Sea levels are rising about 4 cm (1.5 inches) every ten years because of the enormous quantities of water from the melting of glaciers and polar ice caps as well as from the expansion of the sea water as it warms.

-Of course, greenhouse gas emissions produce other bad effects too, such as drought and extreme weather.
+Of course, greenhouse gas emissions produce other negative effects as well, such as drought and extreme weather.
 And all of these changes are speeding up.

 In 2021 the world consumed 168 PWh (Petawatt-hours) of energy.
 Most of this energy came from fossil fuels; only about 16% came from low-carbon sources.

 All fossil fuels add CO2 to the atmosphere.
 Coal releases the most.
-Very roughly, burning various types of oil produces about ¾ that of coal for the same amount of energy, and burning gas produces slightly more than ½ as much as coal.
+Very roughly. burning various types of oil produces about 75% as much CO2 as coal for the same amount of energy, while natural gas releases a little over 50% as much.

 To approach the goal of net zero greenhouse gas emissions by 2050, that 16% of energy from low-carbon sources must climb to very nearly 100%.